The 2018 Sunshine Summit to End Hunger will host breakout sessions during the event. Below is a list of the sessions and their presenters.

 Chely Figueroa, Metropolitan Ministries

-Learn what SNAP options are left to state decision-makers and how to advocate for them.
+What SNAP options are left to state decision-makers?
+And how do we advocate for them?

 Ellen Vollinger, FRAC

 Cindy Huddleston, Florida Legal Services

 Patricia Baker, Massachusetts Law Reform Institute’s Benefits Unit

 Keynote Presentation // 8:30 am - 9:30 am

 There is a lot research pointing to indisputable evidence about the effects of childhood trauma, like divorce or domestic abuse, and how it impacts health outcomes as children grow up.
 Many families struggling with these issues also struggle with poverty and food insecurity and visit our food pantries and hot meal locations…experiencing hunger as part of their trauma experience.
 Learn different solutions for food advocates and providers to “transform hunger, one person at a time”, and help transform experiences of hunger to a future of hope and health.